-Sarah Valley-Gray, Psy.D., ABPP, is a professor, and the director of the doctoral program in school psychology in the College of Psychology at Nova Southeastern University (NSU).
+Sarah Valley-Gray, Psy.D., ABPP, is a professor, and chair of the Department of School and Clinical Psychology in the College of Psychology at Nova Southeastern University (NSU).
 She is a licensed psychologist, a certified school psychologist, and holds board certification in school psychology.
 Dr. Valley-Gray led the development of both the specialist and the doctoral programs in school psychology at NSU.

 Dr. Valley-Gray is passionate about training issues in psychology.
 She is the Director of Continuing Education and Special Projects at NSU and focuses her research on the use of standardized patients to prepare beginning psychologists for practice.
 Other areas of research include graduate education in school psychology, supervision, and the evaluation of competencies in the curriculum of school psychology programs.